-Make traditional Ricotta cheese using whey left over from cheese making.
-While not as sweet or creamy as Ricotta made using whole milk, whey Ricotta is a wonderful way to utilize whey that might normally be discarded.
+Traditional ricotta cheese is made using whey left over from cheesemaking or drained from yogurt or milk kefir.
+While not as sweet or creamy as ricotta made using whole milk, traditional ricotta is a wonderful way to utilize whey that might normally be discarded.

 If using both whey and milk, combine the two.
 Using milk isn't necessary but does substantially increase yield.

-Gently heat the milk to 195°F. Stir constantly and consider using a double boiler to prevent scorching.
-Watch the temperature carefully.
-While it isn't necessary to be exact, be careful not to let the whey boil as it boils over easily and is very messy.
+Gently heat whey/milk to 195°F. Consider using a double boiler to prevent scorching.
+Stir constantly and watch the temperature carefully.
+While it isn't necessary to be exact, be careful not to let the whey boil, as it boils over easily and is very messy.

-Remove the whey from the heat and stir in the vinegar.
+Remove whey from heat and stir in vinegar.
 The whey will begin to curdle and some of the curd will rise to the top.

-Place a colander in the sink and place the coffee filter (metal reusable filters are best for this) in the colander.
+Place a colander in the sink and place a coffee filter or butter muslin in the colander.
 Gently pour or spoon the mixture into the coffee filter and allow the whey to drain away.
-Be careful as much of the curd will likely settle on the bottom of the pot.
+Pour carefully, as much of the curd will likely settle on the bottom of the pot.

-Once the pot is empty, allow the ricotta to continue to drain.
-1 hour is generally sufficient for a soft ricotta.
-6+ hours may be needed for a firmer ricotta.
+Once the pot is empty, continue to drain ricotta.
+One hour is generally sufficient for a soft ricotta.
+Six or more hours may be needed for a firmer ricotta.